Square Underwriting FAQs

 Will there be future underwriting?

-Square also conducts periodic account reviews of your business to ensure that it is in good health as it evolves over time.
+Square also conducts periodic account reviews of your business to ensure it is in good health as it evolves over time.
 The review frequency ranges from between once a year to once a month, based on internal criteria.
 Reviews are a common practice in the financial services industry.
 The information collected during this process is used to confirm that Square has an accurate, up-to-date assessment of your business and helps Square protect all the users on our platform, as well as their customers.

 How will Square handle my data securely and safely?